 The founders of Knoxville Christian School shared a common vision.
 A vision of teaching students from a Biblical worldview.
 A vision of offering a needed quality education alternative in changing times.
 A vision for the future.

 Founded in 1967, Knoxville Christian School is an independent private school dedicated to providing each student with the highest quality academic, spiritual, social and physical education in an encouraging Christian environment.
-Our school serves students in grades pre-K 3 through 12 in west Knox County, TN in the quickly growing prime location between west Knoxville and Farragut, TN.
+Our school serves students ranging from 18 months old through 12th grade in our prime location in Farragut, TN, conveniently located in west Knox County.

 Knoxville Christian School built the first building on its current campus in 1980.
 Today this building serves at the elementary building, along with housing the Pre-K classrooms.
 Knoxville Christian School expanded with its upper school building for Middle School and High School in 2011.
 In 2013 the high school gym with additional classroom space was built.